-The off-median-plane expansion is
+The off-median plane expansion is

-$$B{PHI} = B{PHI}(Z) - PHI^2 \cdot d^2 B/dZ^2$$ (12)
+$$B{PHI} = B{PHI}(Z) - PHI^2 \cdot d^2 B/dZ^2 \tag{4.4}$$

-$$B{z} = PHI \cdot dB/dZ$$ (13)
+$$B_Z = PHI \cdot dB/dZ \tag{4.5}$$

 The alternative expansion has the median plane lying normal to the R-Z plane, at R = 0.
 The off-axis expansion is then in the R direction.
+The fields on the axis can be can be either in the R or Z direction.
+(Note that R, Z and PHI in this discussion are Y, X and Z, respectively, in most usual rectangular coordinate designations.)

 The second order expansion has been adequate for the applications that have been made.
 One example is the "alpha" magnet deflection system used to bend the low energy SLAC beam from the gun to the line of the accelerator.
 A proper choice of angle makes the vertical focusing of the pole face edge compensate for the vertical phase space of the beam.
 Runs at different entrance angles, using the measured field profile of the magnet, were used to determine the optimum angle.
-Space charge of a cylindrical beam, in rectangular coordinates can be included in such runs by the features described for CARD starting in section VI.G.
+Space charge of a cylindrical beam, in rectangular coordinates can be included in such runs by the features described for CARD starting.

-4. Elliptic Integrals
+Elliptic Integrals